stefanosgeo/stefanosgeo.github.io/content/about.md

 draft: false
 ---

-I was born in Athens and raised in an island nearby.
-I got my bachelor degree from Computer Science Larisa
+I was born in Athens and raised on a nearby island.
+I earned my Bachelor's degree in Computer Science from the University of Thessaly in Greece.

-The last 12 years I have been working as a php developer for Uni Erlangen-Nürnberg
+For the past 12 years, I have been working as a PHP developer at the University of Erlangen-Nürnberg.

-My current projects
+## Current projects

 - [Video portal Uni Erlangen-Nürnberg](https://www.fau.tv) - Main Dev
 - Responsible for [Opencast](https://www.opencast.org) installation in Uni Erlangen-Nürnberg